AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions.md

 The biggest problem with these workflows is **debugging** them.
 You can help yourself by putting in lots of steps and using the [GitHub interface](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/viewing-workflow-run-history) to see what works (or fails).
 If you have any problems beyond that, I suggest searching stackoverflow.

 ### The shell script
-I use `latexmk` to simplify the process of building the PDF from the latex source.
+I use [`latexmk`](https://ctan.org/pkg/latexmk/?lang=en) to simplify the process of building the PDF from the latex source. `latexmk` will iteratively run LaTeX until the document compiles and so is ideally suited to headless tasks like this.

 The script itself is nothing fancy; just make sure I am in the right directory, and off we go:

 **build_beamer.sh**
 <pre>